patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * * Dr. Zutty helped us more formalize our Hypothesis and to make clear what our experiment should look like, as we changed from trying to just distill QA models and are trying to see if we can use AutoML just to improve them.
 * * New Hypothesis: We can use Auto Machine Learning to improve QA models.
 * NAS:
+* * This week they focused on model and preprocessing improvements, and internal updates among members.
+* * The final presentation is currently being created.
+* * Improved the model by getting rid of pooling layers.
+* * Lots of preprocessing improvements, including subtracting by the pre pixel mean.
 * Modularity:
+* * Documenting more of their code better.
+* * Preparing to start runs
+* * Working on data visualizations,
 * Image Processing:
+* * Have been working on their assigned teams still.
+* * Most of the team, even new members, have EMADE set up and their database running.
+* * Currently getting runs in, but results are bad (AUC is pretty high).

 ### Sub Team Meeting Notes
+* Thanksgiving break was this week, so we had no sub team meeting.
+We would only continue to work on items over the break.

 ### Action Items